samuel-pratt/brainfuck-go/README.md

 A [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter written in Go.

+#### How Brainfuck works

+Brainfuck is an esoteric programming language designed to have the simplest compiler possible.
+Beginning with a byte array with a length of 30 thousand, and a pointer to the first element, the programmer can perform 8 actions:

 `>` - increment the data pointer (to point to the next cell to the right).

 `<` - decrement the data pointer (to point to the next cell to the left).